ericivanpetersen/SWIM_seisware_horizon_processing/README.md

 ## Dependencies

-numpy, gdal, osgeo, os, sys, csv
+numpy, gdal, osgeo, os, sys, csv, matplotlib

 ## How to